 The ultimate objective of the efficient management of the Group's advances portfolio is to enable prompt corrective action to be taken as soon as arrears/irregularities appear on customer debit accounts, so as to restrict loan impairment.
-In this context, an integrated, automated collection/settlement system is used for the timely handling of overdue debit accounts in the retail sector.
+In this context, an integrated, automated collection/settlement system is used for the timely handling of overdue accounts in the retail sector.
 At the same time, all loan portfolios are closely and systematically monitored and controlled centrally by specialised Group departments, as well as regionally by the Business/Corporate Centres, and where necessary appropriate prompt corrective action is taken.
 Recoveries accounts are also handled effectively at both central and regional level.

-The recent economic crisis is expected to directly or indirectly adversely affect vital sectors of the Cypriot economy especially those of tourism and property development.
-However, the quality of the Group's loan portfolio is not expected to be affected drastically due to the prudent lending policy that is applied to all sectors and to all geographic areas in which the Group operates.
+The recent economic crisis is expected to have a direct or indirect adverse effect on vital sectors of the Cypriot economy especially those of tourism and property development.
+However, the quality of the Group's loan portfolio is not expected to be affected significantly due to the prudent lending policy that is applied to all sectors and to all geographic areas in which the Group operates.

-The lending criteria that the Group has set, especially in the property sector (mainly the Loan to Value Ratio), are even stricter than the minimum lending criteria that have been set by the Central Bank of Cyprus.
-In view of the economic crisis, the Group's lending criteria mentioned above have been already made stricter where it was considered appropriate and will keep being revised in due time according to the changing circumstances of the economy.
+The lending criteria that the Group has set, especially in the property sector (mainly the Loan to Value Ratio), are stricter than the minimum lending criteria that have been set by the Central Bank of Cyprus.
+In view of the economic crisis, the Group's lending criteria mentioned above have been already made stricter where necessary and will continued to be revised in due time according to the changing circumstances of the economy.